 Well on this project where we were-we were training our diverse group.
 We were training submarine, excuse me, we were training helicopter pilots and we were training sensor operators who sit in the back and are completely different.
 One group was officers.
 One group was not officers, they were enlisted people.
 So, there was a great diversity of people we had to communicate with.
 I was very fortunate in this project because of some staffing.
 You know, it was not skill on my part or good choices on my part.
 We had two people whose personalities really spelled the success of the project.
 One was an untrained instructional designer.
 He was a Harvard graduate, he had his Bachelors from Harvard, and yet he wasn't employed in a law firm, you know, he wasn't advancing in his career.
 He was kind of in-between trying to decide what he wanted to do, but he had this wonderful outgoing personality, people just loved being around him, they wanted to talk to him all the time.
 And so he was kind of the heartbeat of the project.
 He was the glue that made all this diverse group of people, he was a motivator, he was exciting to be around.
 The second person was a Navy, former Navy, was a retiree.
 He had been in the Navy for so long and we were working with Navy personnel, both officers and enlisted people.
+He had been a fairly high ranking enlisted person.
+And he knew how not to take "guff" from enlisted people.
 He knew how to address officers, and he was on the technical side of things.
 He was very skilled with people within the military world.
 Without those two guys this would have been the biggest disaster.
 This project would have not worked, so personalities were incredibly important.